hpi-swa-lab/BP2019RH1/doc/research-libraries/raphaelJS.md

 ## Experience

 ### Writing text
-As text is an svg Element, its easy to display and position text / customize text apperance.
+As text is an svg Element, its easy to display and position text / customize text appearance.
 ### Customize to needs?
 Every element can be adjusted after creation.
 Animations are possible.
 ### Ecosystem